turingschool/career-development-curriculum-site/module-5/beyond_mod5.md

+---
+layout: page
+title: Week 5
-# Week 5: Beyond Module 5
+subheading: Beyond Module 5
+---

 ### Goals for session:
 * Give seekers a plan of action for the next 30-60 days
 * Honest assessment of seeker status
 * Reiteration of best practices/pitfalls

 ### Session flow:
 * Stand up - current status of search